davidpak/SmartNote/server/docs/INTERFACES.md

 | `403 Forbidden` | The client is not allowed to access the resource. |
 | `404 Not Found` | The resource does not exist. |
 | `406 Not Acceptable` | The `Accept` header does not match the resource's content type. |

+**Note**: The server will respond with `404 Not Found` if the resource is not found **or** if the resource is not accessible by an authenticated client.
+This is to prevent information leakage.